 But maybe sailing is mostly about meeting people.
 All these fantastic people that we meet along the way.
 Friendly, smiling people sharing their everyday with us strangers in the most hospitable ways.
 Some just for a short minute, helping us on our way, and others for hours or days, inviting us to their homes and friends.
 It so fantastic when you think about it!
 Like the time we were asked if we would give a family the honour to attend their daughter’s baptism.
 Fantastic!
 Meeting people is what travelling is all about, right!

 But now I’m going home.
-My fantastic experience of sailing is over, and with me I bring all the wonderful pictures and memories of my four weeks in the Philippines.
-I will go back to my old life, that I love, and I will feel enriched and energised for a long time to come.
-Because sailing is what you do on a sailing boat, right.
+My fantastic experience of sailing is over, and with me, I bring all the wonderful pictures and memories of my four weeks in the Philippines.
+I will go back to my old life, where I will be carrying out my regular responsibilities, lazing around on my couch, and would be playing bingo for cash.
+No, do not think that I do not love my mundane life, I am absolutely in love with it, especially because now I will be enriched and energized for a long time to come.
+Because sailing is what you do on a sailing boat, right?
 Exploring new areas, seeing things you never saw before and meeting new people.
 Right!?

 However, if you too want to feel the chills a sailing gives, you do not necessarily need to go to the Philippines.
 There are tons of breathtakingly beautiful islands around the world.
 You can take a ride to your nearest one.
 If Hawaii seems to be the closest island near you, you are definitely in luck.
 It seems to provide some of the best sailing experiences in the world.
 Once there, you can contact companies like Kai Kanani Sailing and have your share of enjoyment.